tkaryadis/squery-spark/README.md

 # SQuery-spark

-Query language and data processing library for Apache-Spark.
+Querying and data processing Clojure library, for Apache-Spark

 Clojure is used because
  1. runs on JVM